zainsadaqat/refactor-javascript-capstone-with-react-redux-typescript/README.md

 # Refactor JavaScript Capstone Project with React and Redux with TypeScript

-> One paragraph statement about the project.
+> The Lorem Ipsum for photos.

 ![screenshot](./app_screenshot.png)